Skip to main content

 }

-Entities like this will be by default ignored when using SchemaGenerator, as we need to specify which schema to use.
-For that we need to use the schema option of the createSchema/updateSchema/dropSchema methods or the --schema CLI parameter.
+Entities like this will be by default ignored when using SchemaGenerator, as you need to specify which schema to use.
+For that you need to use the schema option of the createSchema/updateSchema/dropSchema methods or the --schema CLI parameter.

 On runtime, the wildcard schema will be replaced with either FindOptions.schema, EntityManager.schema or with the schema option from the ORM config.